 Students who were not vaccinated for chickenpox as a child should be immunized with the varicella vaccine.
 Two doses are recommended.

 A three-dose series of this vaccine is recommended for all young adults prior to entering college.

 This three-dose vaccine is recommended for all women ages 11–26 and men ages 11–21.

 Current CDC recommendations encourage the vaccination of all adolescents against meningococcal disease with two doses of meningitis-2015 conjugate vaccine (MCV4), usually given at ages 12 and 16.
 If the first dose was administered before age 16, a second dose should be administered before enrollment in college.

-A separate vaccine is also available to prevent disease caused by a serogroup B. This vaccine series may be administered to adolescents and young adults ages 16 to 23 to provide short term protection against most strains of serogroup B meningococcal disease.
-The preferred age for vaccination is 16 to 18, before starting college.
+A separate vaccine is also available to prevent meningococcal disease caused by a serogroup B. The preferred age for vaccination is 16 to 18, before starting college.
 Read more about meningococcal disease.

 A booster of pertussis vaccine (administered with tetanus-diphtheria vaccine as Tdap) given after 2005 is recommended for all adolescents and young adults.
 It can be given regardless of the duration since a student’s last tetanus (Td) booster.

 An initial series of three or four shots usually given in childhood (DTP or dT), then boosters every 10 years thereafter.
 At least one booster should be the Tdap vaccine, which includes protection against pertussis.